ScreenFlow Background Music – How to Add Music in ScreenFlow

-When it comes to ScreenFlow background music and sound effects, it’s pretty simple to use.
-In this blog, I’m going to show you how to add music in ScreenFlow, adjust your music settings, and where to find royalty-free background music so you don’t get into copyright trouble!
+When it comes to ScreenFlow background music and sound effects, adding music in ScreenFlow can seem complicated at first.
+In this post, I’m going to show you how to add music in ScreenFlow, adjust your music settings, and where to find royalty-free background music so you don’t get into copyright trouble!

 ScreenFlow Background Music

-When it comes to background music and sound effects in ScreenFlow, it’s pretty simple to navigate, but there’s this whole question of where to get sound effects and background music that won’t get you into copyright trouble.
+When it comes to background music in ScreenFlow, there is a question of where to get sound effects and background music that won’t get you into copyright trouble.

 Legality of Using Background Music